 - For the mayonnaise spread:

-- Spread the mayonnaise on both pieces.
-Place the turkey and ham on the bottom slice of the bread, without letting any of the meat drape over the edges.
+- Place the turkey and ham evenly on the bottom slice of the bread.

 - Place the bacon on top (broken into pieces to fit, if necessary), followed by the lettuce and tomatoes.
 Top with the other slice of bread.
-Slice the sub into individual portions.
+Slice the sub into wide individual portions.

 Nutrition

-Party Sub Club Sandwich…It’s What’s for Dinner.
+Club Sub Sandwich …It’s What’s for Dinner.

 LOVE the sound of that lemony mayonnaise – what a great way to vamp it up!